shanep/shanep.github.io/parts/rubric-boiler.md

 ## Testing

-For the testing criteria your code will be ran against the provided tests and any additional tests that you author.
+For the testing criteria your code will be run against the provided tests and any additional tests that you author.
 The test suite may consist of both automated tests and or manual testing in cases that automation is not feasible.